deb0ch/dxlServo/Readme.md

-/!\ This library is still work in progress, please contact me or send a pull request if you find any bug or design flaw /!\

 DxlServo is a C++ object/library made for simplifying the use of Dynamixel AX-12a servomotors in C++ projects.

 This library aims at making the use of dynamixel servos more intuitive without loosing any of their wonderful features.